summerginger/stock-analysis/README.md

 The table above illustrates the yearly return in 2017, we can see that the highest yield is the DQ stock, valued at 199.4%, and the lowest yield is Run stock at 5.5%.
 And there was only one negative return throughout the year, which was Terp at -7.3%.
 Overall, the vast majority of stock returns in 2017 were good.

 ### Returns in 2018
 Compare the same pile of stocks in 2018.
 In just over a year, the stock market has undergone tremendous changes.
 For the highest stocks in 2017, DQ stocks fell to the lowest -62.6% in 2018.
 The same surprising story happened to Run Stock, but its value soared to the highest point of return, reaching 84% on the positive side.
-Overall, the stock market performance in 2018 is very worrying.
+Overall, the stock market performance in 2018 was very worrying.

 ![ VBA_Challenge_2018.png ](https://github.com/summerginger/stock-analysis/blob/main/VBA_Challenge_2018.png)